OLGKAD/Gmail-Messenger-Bot/README.md

 IV.
 Credits.

 The code was written and developed by me (Olzhas Kadyrakunov), Alisher Tortay and Yekaterina Abileva.
-Roughly, Kate was responsible for the Gmail end of the system, I was responsible for the "middle part" (interactions with the database), and Alisher was responsible for the FB Messenger end.
+Roughly speaking, Kate was responsible for the Gmail end of the system, I was responsible for the "middle part" (interactions with the database), and Alisher was responsible for the FB Messenger end.